julianmfx/ml-object-detector/README.md

 # Next steps

-1. Implement alarm system that warns user if there is no object predicted.
-2. Improve post method /detect_upload so it returns the image identified.
+1. Improve post method /detect_upload so it returns the image identified.
-3. Ship through docker to test in another computers.
+2. Ship through docker to test in another computers.